ReeseLin/gitskills/README.md

 # gitskills
 # this is the master message
-# this is want to conflict
+# this is want okkk to conflict
+# this is the okkk message